Two-particle scattering on general graphs: Two-particle S-matrix computation

 thus we have reduced the work of computing $J$ to computing bound states and the gamma matrix, as in \ref{apx:B}; for some graphs, the inverse of $\gamma(z)$ may be easily computed directly, but for a systematic method, refer to Appendix \ref{apx:C}.

-We show in Appendix \ref{apx:C} that the residues of the integrand at the poles inside the unit circle cancel out; so the integral can be computed either on top of the unit circle or on top of the branch cut of $\omega^-_{z+z^{-1}}$, independently of poles that may exist inside the circle.
+It is possible to show that the residues of the integrand at the poles inside the unit circle cancel out; so the integral can be computed either on top of the unit circle or on top of the branch cut of $\omega^-_{z+z^{-1}}$, independently of poles that may exist inside the circle.

 Going back to the linear system of Eq.\ \eqref{lipp}, it can be written as $Tx=c$ where $x_v:=\braket{vv|{\xi_1\xi_2}^+}$, $c_u:=b\braket{u|\zeta_1}\braket{u|\zeta_2}$ and $T_{uv}:=\delta_{uv}-UJ_{uv}$.